quic/quic-teec/README.md

 QTEE enables Trusted Applications (TAs) and Services to run securely.
 It uses an object-based interface, where each service is an object with sets of operations.
 Clients can invoke these operations on objects, which can generate results, including other objects.
 For example, an object can load a TA and return another object that represents the loaded TA, allowing access to its services.

+Kernel and userspace services are also available to QTEE through a similar approach.
+QTEE makes callback requests that are converted into object invocations.
+These objects can represent services hosted within the kernel or userspace process.

 ### Features

 The QCOM-TEE Library exposes the following APIs to clients to enable Object-based IPC with QTEE: